Nautilus Build Guide by ObsidianGG

 With the Runes I use,

-1 Greater Quintessence of Hybrid Penetration and 2 Greater Quintessence of Desolation to create the early penetration and damage needed for those early ganks.
+1 Greater Quintessence of Precision and 2 Greater Quintessence of Desolation to create the early penetration and damage needed for those early ganks.

 I then have 9 Greater Glyph of Scaling Magic Resist to get consistent beef and absorb those harasses when ganking, and even survive those tough situations.